kitakar5525/linux-surface-patches/README.md

 - Intended for **Surface Book 1 (especially, with Performance Base)** and **Surface 3**, but all patches (or equivalent) from [jakeday repository](https://github.com/jakeday/linux-surface) are included

+Please refer to every patch header comment or patch name for why the patch is added.

 ## See also

 ### My memos